pyOpenSci/software-peer-review/about/package-scope.md

 2. For packages that introduce a novel or newer analytic approach, we cannot review them unless they are already **vetted/accepted by a scientific journal**.
 We cannot review projects that exist as a proof-of-concept demonstration of a model or analytical approach that might accompany a paper.
 If your package falls into this case, please submit it to a scientific journal for vetting before asking for review here.

-3. If your package implements a novel approach that **has** been peer-reviewed and accepted by a credible scientific journal, it may be eligible for our [publication fast-track review](publication-fast-track): a streamlined review with one reviewer focused on software quality and packaging standards, rather than the usual two.
-Since the domain/scientific component has already been vetted by the journal, the pyOpenSci reviewer is not expected to re-evaluate the underlying method.
+3. If your package implements a novel approach that **has** been peer-reviewed and accepted by a credible scientific journal, it may be eligible for our [publication fast-track review](publication-fast-track).
+Fast-track review is a streamlined review process focused on software quality and packaging standards, performed by one reviewer rather than the usual two.
+Since the domain/scientific component has already been vetted by the journal, the pyOpenSci fast-track reviewer is not expected to re-evaluate the underlying scientific method.
 Please submit a pre-submission inquiry first and include the publication details.

 :::{note}
 This fast-track pathway for packages with an associated publication is a policy update.
 Previously, packages proposing novel methods were declined regardless of publication status, as pyOpenSci does not have the capacity to vet new scientific approaches itself.
-The fast-track pathway resolves this by relying on the journal's review of the science and focusing our review on packaging quality and usability.
+The fast-track pathway resolves this by relying on the journal's review of the science and pyOpenSci focusing our review on packaging quality and usability.
 :::

 If you are unsure whether your package fits into one of the general or